polybjorn/polybjorn.github.io/pages/about.md

 Hi!
 I'm **{{ site.author.name }}** and I live in southern Norway.<br>

 A few years ago I was introduced to 3D printing, which led me to recently build my own machine with a Duet webserver.
 With a lot of help I learned that making stuff with CNCs and lasercutters is very similar.
-I have recreated several common design series like IKEA and other kitchen producers, which I have used to refresh kitchens, bathrooms and workshops for a fraction of the cost.
+I have recreated several common design series from IKEA and other kitchen producers, which I have used to refresh kitchens, bathrooms and workshops for a fraction of the cost.

 Started selfhosting with Docker.
 My current goal is to continue to incorporate Cloud Native Computing Foundation (CNCF) projects as I go.
 I want to selfhost with a low-power cluster network with off-site nodes, automated with Ansible and Kubernetes.